Tourism in Germany: Statistics

 The table below shows the distribution of national and international visitor nights spent in each of the sixteen states of Germany in 2017.

-Germany overall had 178.23 million visitor nights in 2017, of which 37.45 million were of foreign guests (21.01 percent).
+Germany overall had 459 million visitor nights in 2017, of which 83 million were of foreign guests.
 With 94.3 million nights spent in hotels, hostels or clinics, Bavaria has the most visitors.
-With 18.472 nights per 1.000 inhabitants, Mecklenburg-Vorpommern has the highest density of tourists per population (German median: 5.568 nights per 1.000 people).
+With 18.4 nights per inhabitant, Mecklenburg-Vorpommern has the highest density of tourists per population (German average: 5.5 nights per inhabitant).

 Most visitors arriving to Germany on short-term basis are from the following countries of nationality:

 Surveys

 The official body for tourism in Germany is the German National Tourist Board (GNTB), represented worldwide by National Tourist Offices in 29 countries.
 Surveys by the GNTB include perceptions and reasons for holidaying in Germany, which are as follows: culture (75%), outdoors/countryside (59%), cities (59%), cleanliness (47%), security (41%), modernity (36%), good hotels (35%), good gastronomy/cuisine (34%), good accessibility (30%), cosmopolitanism/hospitality (27%), good shopping opportunities (21%), exciting nightlife (17%) and good price/performance ratio (10%) (multiple answers were possible).